flyconnectome/cocoa/README.md

 ## Documentation

-`cocoa` does not yet have a dedicated documentation but all functions/classes have extensive docstrings:
+`cocoa` does not yet have a dedicated documentation but we provide a number of [examples/](examples/) that show how to use the library for various tasks:

+- `0_flywire_hemibrain_FC1-3.ipynb`: demonstrates co-clustering for a small group of neurons, including visualization of the results
+- `1_malecns_flywire_mapping.ipynb`: show how to use `cocoa` to generate mappings between neurons from different datasets
+- `2_malecns_flywire_optic_lobes.ipynb`: demonstrates a large-scale (~160k neurons) co-clustering between two datasets

+In addition,all functions/classes have extensive docstrings:

 ```python
 >>> help(cc.Clustering.compile)